-For example, if a grocery store experiences a freezer leak, resulting in a puddle on the floor, as an illustration of general liability insurance.
-A customer breaks his wrist after slipping and falling into this puddle.
-The customer sues the grocery store for the expenses incurred due to his injuries.
+For example, if a grocery store experiences a freezer leak, resulting in a puddle on the floor, that is an illustration of general liability insurance.
+A customer breaks their wrist after slipping and falling into this puddle.
+The customer sues the grocery store for the expenses incurred due to their injuries.

 In these cases, the general liability insurance will be responsible for providing financial assistance to the store to cover the payments and fees due to the lawsuit.